Nisha318/Nisha318.github.io/_posts/2024-07-21-understanding-llmnr-poisoning-attacks.md

     <li>Registry: You can also disable NBT-NS by modifying the registry.
 Set Start to 4 in the following registry path: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NetBT\Parameters\Interfaces.</li>
 </ul>
+<li> Use Strong Passwords: Ensure that all user accounts have strong, complex passwords to make brute-forcing NTLMv2 hashes more difficult.</li>

+<li> Network Segmentation: Implement network segmentation to limit the exposure of sensitive information and reduce the attack surface.</li>

+<li>Monitor Network Traffic: Use network monitoring tools to detect unusual LLMNR and NBT-NS traffic, which could indicate an ongoing attack.</li>

+<li>Implement SMB Signing: Enable SMB signing to protect against man-in-the-middle attacks, ensuring the authenticity of SMB communications.</li>

+<li>Educate Users: Train users to recognize and report unusual network behavior, such as frequent authentication prompts, which could indicate an attack.</li>

 </ol>

 ## Conclusion